lazamar/lazamar.github.io/_posts/2020-06-24-deploying-statically-linked-haskell-to-lambda.md

 with a different revision of `nixpkgs` or if the derivations I use are updated.

 Adding a package with `Niv` is super simple.
-Just `niv add nh2/static-haskell-nix` will pin a version of `static-haskell-nix` in a json file under the newly created `nix` directory and with two lines of code at the beginning of my Nix file I can use it with `sources.static-haskell-nix`.
+Just `niv add nh2/static-haskell-nix` will pin a version of `static-haskell-nix` in a json file under the newly created `nix` directory and by adding two lines of code at the beginning of my Nix file to load the Niv sources I can use it with `sources.static-haskell-nix`.

 To have all of the modified Nix packages I import `sources.static-haskell-nix + "/survey/default.nix"`.
-After doing that I found that the project is pinned to an old version of `nixpkgs` and I needed a more recent one for `aws-lambda-haskell-runtime`.
-To override it I pinned my desired version of `nixpkgs` with `niv add NixOS/nixpkgs -a rev=<sha256>` and used it by setting the `normalPkgs` attribute with this line:
+After doing that I found that the project is pinned to an old revision of `nixpkgs` and I needed a more recent one for `callCabal2nix` (it goes into an infinite loop in the pinned one).
+To override it I pinned my desired revision with `niv add NixOS/nixpkgs -a rev=<sha256>` and used it by setting the `normalPkgs` attribute with this line:

 ```
       normalPkgs = import sources.nixpkgs {};